Department of Education Compliance

 State Authorization for Distance Education

-Due to higher education regulation changes, effective June 1 2014, Cal Poly University is unable to accept new applications for admissions to distance programs and courses from students residing in the following states: Alabama, Arkansas, Indiana, Kentucky, Louisiana, Minnesota, New Hampshire, New Mexico, North Carolina, Ohio, & Oregon.
+Due to higher education regulation changes, effective June 1 2014, Cal Poly University is unable to accept new applications for admissions to distance programs and courses from students residing in the following states: Alabama, Arkansas, Connecticut, Georgia, Indiana, Kentucky, Maryland, Minnesota, Oregon, and Rhode Island.

 Please note: online course registrations from students residing in states not listed above may also be subject to review based on the ongoing changes in distance education regulations.